RoutIT/broadsoftpackage/README.md

 ## README.md
-This file will continue to grow with features developt and implemented
+This file will continue to grow with features developt and implemented.